Thuotracy/regulus_clone/README.md

 ## Description

-This is a website for a company that offers ERP Solutions that unify your business operations, from finance to customer management.
+This is a website for a company that builds robust and scalable web applications to support any business process, from e-commerce and school applications to encrypted fraud reporting systems and complex data visualisations.

 ## Technologies Used
 * HTML